grackle-project/grackle/doc/source/Parameters.rst

    These equations involve using the spectrum averaged photoabsorption cross for the given species (HI or HeI).
 These redshift dependent values are pre-computed for the HM2012 and FG2011 UV backgrounds and included in their respective cooling data tables.
+Default: 0

    Care is advised in using any of these methods.
-Default: 0.
+The default behavior is to include no self-shielding, but this is not necessarily a correct assumption depending on the use case.
+If the user desires to turn on self-shielding, we strongly advise using option 3.
+None of these options are completely correct in practice, but option 3 produces the most reasonable results for the redshift evolution of the neutral fraction as a function of density, as based on test simulations.
+Each option is described below.

      - 0: No self shielding.
 Elements are optically thin to the UV background.
      - 1: Approximate self-shielding in HI only.
 HeI and HeII are left